bonsai trees

 This type of bonsai will thrive best when placed directly under the sun.
 They also need you to water them regularly.

 Also known as Ulmus Parviflora, this type of bonsai will thrive best when placed outdoors.
-Also, you will need to water them regularly as they tend to absorb lots of water.
+Also, you will need to water your Chinese elm bonsai regularly year round as they tend to absorb lots of water.

 Ginkgo Bonsai Tree